wakaflocka17/lip/imp/while/README.md

 y := x+1
 ```
 Instead, the exception `NoRuleApplies` is raised when the configuration
-can no longer be reduces, i.e. it is already in state tagged `St`.
+can no longer be reduced, i.e. it is already in state tagged `St`.

-Define a function:
+Finally, define a function:
 ```ocaml
 trace : int -> cmd -> term list
 ```